 Although Sophie drew from my psychological support, much of our time together were meditation lessons in mindfulness.
 That, and the continual refining of these skills through the art of living in mindfulness.

 Sophie came to see this as learning the art of dying.
 At the same time, she came to live life to the fullest extent as her inner wisdom blossomed and bloomed.
 In learning how to die, she learnt the ordinary art of living life.

 Sophie grieved over her young children’s impending loss.
-She meticulously organised for the care of her nine year old daughter and six year old son for after her passing.
+She meticulously organised for the care of her nine-year-old daughter and six-year-old son after her passing.